SalomePlatform/smesh/src/Tools/blocFissure/doc/testcases.rst

 | with an external crack         |                                              |
 +--------------------------------+----------------------------------------------+

+coude_0 can be computed using this file for the data:

+  * :download:`data for a bended puipe <../ihm/dialogFissureCoude.dic>`

 « Bloc Fissure » is very efficient for the case of bended pipes.
 The generation of the geometry and the crack insertion takes only around 15s.

 Running test cases